jacksonSingleton/astrofunk.sh/src/content/blog/For the Love of Kanji.md

 ## The Simple & Honest Answer

 Finally, outside of the beauty and character(yes, pun intended) of Kanji. ***Readability***.
 As I said earlier, Kanji aren't always phonetic and will have different ways to be read.
-[That being said, once you start to accept the understanding that Japanese is implicitly high-context](https://japanjunky.com/understanding-japans-high-context-culture/), not understanding Kanji is no different than reading Classics in English, we will miss or not understand words, but can gather meanings purely on context.
+[That being said, once you start to accept the understanding that Japanese is implicitly high-context](https://japanjunky.com/understanding-japans-high-context-culture/), not understanding Kanji is no different than reading archaic words in the Classics in English, we will miss or not understand words, but can gather meanings purely on context.
 As you continue to learn and understand more Kanji and attain pattern recognition around said characters, being able to quickly read something like 私の鍵, instead of わたしのかぎ, is significantly easier.
 Even in English, the fastest and most comprehensive readers are considered visual readers(Lobier, et al., 2013)[^2]
 , Kanji naturally lends itself to visual reading as you aren't likely to subvocalize non-phonetic characters, and has been shown to be strongly correlated with visual reading abilities(Nakagawa, 1994)[^3].

 # どうやって - How Do I Start?